 Chemotherapy

-Chemotherapy uses drugs to kill cancer cells.
+Chemotherapy is a treatment that uses drugs to kill cancer cells.
 You may have chemotherapy to treat bowel cancer, either alone or together with other treatments.

 This page describes how chemotherapy treats bowel cancer and which drugs are available.